 - Importing animals, animal products and high-risk food and feed

 - Using IPAFFS to notify authorities that you’re importing live animals and germinal products from the EU

-- Exporting horses and other equines
+- Exporting horses and ponies and importing horses and ponies

 - Exporting GM food and animal feed products